exiang/open_hub_wiki/Notify.md

 ```

 ## sendEmail
-For usecase where only email channel should be use to send a notification
+For usecase where only email channel should be use to send a notification.
+This is the same function called by `sendNotify` internally.

 ```php
 sendEmail($email, $name, $title, $content, $options = array())